Wisconsin's 'uninstructed' voters send Biden a strong message on the war in Gaza

 The protest vote in Wisconsin is the latest in a string of similar movements in other states where voters have tied their support of Biden on Democratic presidential primary ballots to the war in Gaza.

-Organizers say they want Biden's administration to push for an immediate, permanent cease-fire in the Israel-Hamas war and halt U.S. military aid to Israel.
+Voters across the states have a common goal in urging the Biden administration to do more to bring about an immediate, permanent cease-fire in the Israel-Hamas war and halting U.S. military aid to Israel.

 Following the Hamas-led October 7 attacks on Israel, which Israel says killed around 1,200 people, Israel launched a counter-offensive that has killed more than 32,000 people, according to Gaza health officials.